patoarvizu/vault-dynamic-configuration-operator/README.md

 -----|-------------|--------
  `--target-vault-name` | Name of the Bank-Vaults CRD to target for modifications.
 The CRD must be deployed in the same namespace as the operator. | `vault`
  `--annotation-prefix` | The prefix to all annotations used and discovered by the controller. | `vault.patoarvizu.dev` `--auto-configure-annotation` | The annotation that must be appended to the `--annotation-prefix` value (with a `/` as a separator between the two) and added to `ServiceAccount` objects to automatically configure it for Vault access.
-The value of the annotation must be `"true"`, any other value will be ignored. | `auto-configure`
+The value of the annotation must be the name of the target database connection in the Vault configuration. | `auto-configure`
  `--dynamic-db-credentials-annotation` | The annotation that must be appended to the `--annotation-prefix` value (with a `/` as a separator between the two) and added to `ServiceAccount` objects to automatically configure it for having access to generate dynamic database credentials.
 The value of the annotation must be `"true"`, any other value will be ignored. | `db-dynamic-creds`
  `--bound-roles-to-all-namespaces` | Set `bound_service_account_namespaces` to `'*'` instead of the service account's namespace. | `false`
  `--token-ttl` | Value to set roles' `token_ttl` to | `5m`